DasarathanSampath/theDataTalks/docs/en/politics/tn-over-view-of-legislative-results.md

 1. Coastal Andhra & Rayalaseema were separated to form the state of Andhra Pradesh\
-2. South Canara & Bellary district were separated to form Mysore state\
+2. South Canara & Bellary district was separated to form Mysore state\
 3. Malabar district was separated to form Kerala

-The state of Madras had 309 assembly constituencies during 1951 election.
-Out of which 243 were single member constituencies & 66 were dual member constituencies.
+The state of Madras had 309 assembly constituencies during the 1951 election.
+Out of which 243 were single-member constituencies & 66 were dual-member constituencies.
 In the 1957 election, the state of TamilNadu had 167 assembly constituencies in which 129 were single member constituencies and 38 dual member constituencies. **Dual member constituency** -- A single constituency will be represented by two